manageorge/TOB-y-/README.md

 - /tournament_status: (TO) view settings and status for the channel's tournament
 - /status: view your tournament details including if you've entered or dropped, overall record, current round record, and current round swaps
 - TO tools to view and modify a player's registration, reporting, and swaps
+- Change setup, register, and swap modals to default to existing settings or submission, if any
 - TO tools to change round's pairings
 - Dynamic tournament points
 - Support for single and double elimination tournaments
-- Change setup modals to default to existing settings
 - Privacy statement (some identifying player data is retained when archived, this can be removed upon request)
 - Use archived tournaments for canlander matchup data (I don't think we'll ever have enough matches for this data to be *actually useful*, but I think it'll be interesting at least)
 - Automate deck duplication and swaps processes